Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    for large scale systems with many users.
 Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion.
-This approach is already common when serving web pages, and this architecture also applies to video streaming over HTTP.
-In Figure 3 it is highlighted how one or more Ingest Sources can be sending data to one or more receiving entities.
-In such a workflow it is important to handle the case when one ingest source or Receiving entity fails.
-Both the system and client behavior is an important consideration in practical video streaming systems that need to run 24/7 such as Internet Television.
+This approach is already common when serving web pages, and this architecture also applies to media streaming over HTTP.
+In Figure 3 it is highlighted how one or more ingest sources can be sending data to one or more receiving entities.
+In such a workflow it is important to handle the case when one ingest source or receiving entity fails.
+Both the system and client behavior is an important consideration in practical streaming systems that need to run 24/7.
 Failovers must be handled robustly and without causing service interruption.
    This specification details how this failover and redundancy support can be achieved.